Hypercubers/hypercubing.xyz/docs/faq.md

 ??? question "Where can I interact with other hypercubers?"

     Join the [Hypercubers Discord Server](https://discord.gg/7cdBEm49xQ) and [Hypercubing Google Group](https://groups.google.com/g/hypercubing).
 The Discord server is generally more active.
+Also join the [r/hypercubers reddit](https://www.reddit.com/r/Hypercubers/).

 ## Physical puzzles

 ??? question "What is a physical 4D puzzle?"

+    The physical 4D puzzles are puzzles that are perfectly analogous to the virtual 4D puzzles, but implemented in the physical world.
     See the [Physical Puzzle page on the Superliminal wiki](http://wiki.superliminal.com/wiki/Physical_Puzzle) and [Rowan Fortier's video about the history of physical hypercubes](https://www.youtube.com/watch?v=QTc-rG-nunA).

 ??? question "How do I get Melinda's Physical 2x2x2x2?"

-    All the information can be found on [the Superliminal website](https://superliminal.com/cube/2x2x2x2/), including the history, statistics, and Hall of Fame for this puzzle.
+    All the information can be found on [the Superliminal website](https://superliminal.com/cube/2x2x2x2/), including the history, statistics, and Hall of Fame.

-??? question "Can I purchase any of the hypercuboids?"
+??? question "Can I purchase any of Grant's hypercuboids?"

     No. Currently, they are one-of-a-kind.
 You would have to design and 3D print them yourself.